 If you work in more than one SEBB organization

-All of your hours worked as a school employee within the same school district or charter school, or as a represented employee of the same educational service district (ESD) count in the calculation of hours to determine your eligibility.
+All of your paid hours (worked, paid leave hours, and paid holidays) as a school employee within the same school district or charter school, or as a represented employee of the same educational service district (ESD) count in the calculation of hours to determine your eligibility.
 You cannot “stack” hours from different organizations to reach the eligibility.

 Returning school employees have uninterrupted coverage

-Once you are enrolled, you will receive uninterrupted coverage from one school year to the next as long as:
+Once you are enrolled in benefits, you will receive uninterrupted coverage from one school year to the next as long as: